 Stem cells are unique for the role they play.
 They are effectively the body’s raw material – the cells from which all other cells with specialized functions are created, such as those which constitute our blood, brain, or bone.

-That is not the only way they are unique.
-One of stem cells defining features is that unlike other cells, they don’t exhaust themselves.
+According to Sleepedia, that is not the only way they are unique.
+One of the defining features of stem cells is that unlike other cells, they don’t exhaust themselves.
 After undertaking their duties, they are able to enter a state of hibernation which allows for self-renewal.

 They effectively go to sleep and in doing so they make themselves young again, a process known as reversible quiescence.
 In the body these sleeping stem cells can then remain dormant for years until called into action again.
 [Read more…]